 You may receive a tentative Financial Aid Award if the information you supplied is incomplete.
 Tentative aid is based upon the estimated information provided to the Office of Financial Aid at the time of awarding.

-More information is required to verify application data prior to issuing an official award letter.
-Additional information might include: signed and completed copies of your and your parents’ federal tax forms for the prior year, a completed or corrected FAFSA using the IRS data retrieval process, an IRS tax return transcript, a business/farm supplement or additional tax forms for corporations or partnerships.
+More information is required to verify application data prior to issuing an official Award.
+Additional information might include: signed and completed copies of your and your parents’ federal tax forms for the prior year, a completed or corrected FAFSA using the IRS data retrieval process, an IRS tax return transcript, or additional tax forms for corporations or partnerships.

 The aid listed on the tentative Financial Aid Award is not final.
 It will not be credited to your student account and may be adjusted after we receive your additional information.

-Only incoming first-year students may receive tentative Financial Aid Award.
-Harvey Mudd students continuing for their second, third or fourth years will not receive a tentative Financial Aid Award Letter.
+Only incoming first-year students may receive a tentative Financial Aid Award.
 Continuing students will receive only their official Financial Aid Award after all required information is received.

 Official Financial Aid Award

 Once we have received all the information required to verify your financial aid, we will send you an official Financial Aid Award.
 You may receive this after you have responded to a tentative Financial Aid Award, or it could be your first notification of aid eligibility.
 After you receive an official Financial Aid Award, you should complete all forms and master promissory notes (MPNs) for the student and/or parent loans that you are accepting from your Financial Aid Award.
-You must indicate the loan(s) you want to modify or decline in the “request changes to your award here” section of your Financial Aid Award.
+You must indicate the loan(s) you want to modify or decline in the “Request changes” section of your Financial Aid Award.

 Only aid from an official or revised Financial Aid Award will be credited to your student account.